 Dr. Varkey (Anand) Titus Jr. earned his Ph.D. from Indiana University and his MBA from the University of Texas, Arlington, Texas.
-He joined CBA in 2012 with expertise in corporate entrepreneurship and venturing, entrepreneurship and strategic management.
+He joined the College of Business in 2012 with expertise in corporate entrepreneurship and venturing, entrepreneurship and strategic management.

-Titus, VK, O’Brien, J, Dixit, J. The impact of performance feedback on organizational slack: The importance of institutional logics.
+Titus, VK, O’Brien, J, Dixit, J. Does performance breed slack?
+Ownership as a contingency to the performance feedback and slack relationship.
 Forthcoming at the Journal of Management.

 Parker, O., Gong, K., Mui, R., Titus, V., Du, J., & Kwarteng, G. 2021.
 Order matters: How altering the sequence of performance events shapes perceived quality formation.
 Journal of Business Research, 126: 48-63.